Also known as Survivors’ Bill of Rights

 - Be free from retaliation by Relay, the accused and/or the respondent, and/or their friends, family and acquaintances within the jurisdiction of the institution.

 - Access to at least one level of appeal of a determination.

 - Be accompanied by an advisor of choice who may assist and advise a reporting individual, accused, or respondent throughout the judicial or conduct process including during all meetings and hearings related to such process.

 - Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or judicial or conduct process of Relay.

-- Request interim protective measures and accommodations, including making changes to academic situations, obtaining and enforcing a campus-issued order of protection or no-contact order, and obtaining an order of protection or no-contact order in state court.
+- Request interim protective measures and accommodations, including making changes to academic situations, obtaining and enforcing a program-issued order of protection or no-contact order, and obtaining an order of protection or no-contact order in state court.